paulieguk/LDW-JUL22/Content/Instructions-008.md

 - Launch the Lab Profile
 - Navigate to the S3 dashboard and notice the S3 Bucket name

->[!ALERT] first person to either shout out or enter the name format in chat we win a prize!
+>[!ALERT] The first partcipant to either shout out or enter into chat, the name format wins a prize!

 - End the Lab